top of page

 Holly Winn

 What if you could minimize the vocal takes needed to sound like a full choir?
 No extra singers.
 No complex arranging.
-Just your voice — multiplied, layered, and transformed.
+Just your voice being multiplied, layered, and transformed.

 This is the part most people don’t expect — how realistic and massive these choirs actually sound.

-In this guide, we’ll break down exactly how Jeff builds a massive choir using Controlla Voice — and how you can recreate the same effect step by step, even as a beginner.
+In this guide, we’ll break down exactly how Jeff builds a massive choir using Controlla Voice, as well as how you can recreate the same effect step by step, even as a beginner.

 Watch as Jeff creates a massive choir with Controlla